Claude Grahame-White: Early life

-Claude Grahame-White was born in Bursledon, Hampshire in England on 21 August 1879, and educated at Bedford Grammar School.
+Claude Grahame-White was born in Bursledon, Hampshire in England on 21 August 1879, and educated at Bedford School.
 He learned to drive in 1895, was apprenticed as an engineer and later started his own motor engineering company.

 Aviation career

 Grahame-White's interest in aviation was sparked by Louis Blériot's crossing of the English Channel in 1909.
 This prompted him to go to France, where he attended the Reims aviation meeting, at which he met Blériot and subsequently enrolled at his flying school.

 Grahame-White was one of the first people to qualify as pilot in England, becoming the holder of Royal Aero Club certificate No. 6, awarded in April 1910.
 He became a celebrity in England in April 1910 when he competed with the French pilot Louis Paulhan for the £10,000 prize offered by the Daily Mail newspaper for the first flight between London and Manchester in under 24 hours.
 Although Paulhan won the prize, Grahame White's achievement was widely praised.

-On 2 July 1910, Claude Grahame-White, in his Farman III biplane, won the £1,000 first prize for Aggregate Duration in Flight (1 hr 23 min 20 secs) at the Midlands Aviation Meeting at Wolverhampton.
-In the same year he won the Gordon Bennett Aviation Cup race in Belmont Park, Long Island, New York, for which he was awarded the Gold Medal of the Royal Aero Club.
+On 2 July 1910, Grahame-White, in his Farman III biplane, won the £1,000 first prize for Aggregate Duration in Flight (1 hr 23 min 20 secs) at the Midlands Aviation Meeting at Wolverhampton.
+In the same year he won the Gordon Bennett Trophy race in Belmont Park, Long Island, New York, for which he was awarded the Gold Medal of the Royal Aero Club.

-On 14 October 1910 while in Washington, D.C.
-Grahame-White flew his Farman biplane over the city and landed on West Executive Avenue near the White House.
+On 14 October 1910, while in Washington, D.C., Grahame-White flew his Farman biplane over the city and landed on West Executive Avenue near the White House.
 Rather than being arrested Grahame-White was applauded for the feat by the newspapers.